 Description: The final exam will consist of fill in the blank questions where the correct word must be supplied to complete the sentence as well as multiple choice questions where students will chose the best answer from those provided.
 It will also include short answer questions where you will have to solve and explain problems based on botanical knowledge.
 It will cover material from all modules, with slightly heavier weighting on material that has not already been stressed on previous assignments.
-The exam is closed book, so you may not bring any additional written materials into the examination room.
+The exam is closed book.